aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/RollingRock.md

 - The position of the the rolling rock is set to (0.0, 999.0, 0.0) which is offscreen in the air

 ## Update
-First, if `data[2]` is present and 1 (we are shooting from a canon), a complete logic is performed to scale `internaltransform[1]` (the nozzle of the canon) at different points in the shooting and to update the `actioncooldown`.
+If `data[2]` is present and 1 (we are shooting from a canon), a complete logic is performed to scale `internaltransform[1]` (the nozzle of the canon) at different points in the shooting and to update the `actioncooldown`.
 No matter if this applies or not, the main logic section can apply after.

 ### Canon nozzle scaling
 This section involves 2 countdown timer: `internaldata[0]` and `actioncooldown`.
 The former is reset to `internaldata[1]` (100.0) after shooting and represents the interval before preparing to shoot again while the latter represents the interval before respawning the rock.
 They both interact with each other, but this section still remains independant of what happens after when applicable.